robbelouwet/masterthesis-forkskinny/reports/first_semester/christmas_holidays.md

 I implemented the TK permutation in a bit sliced manner.
 Erik's old permutation takes about 42 cycles, new bit sliced permutation takes 82 cycles when permuting every slice_t separately.
 This was expected since we actually do 4x the work that Erik's previous implementation needed, so this is no surprise.
-Although I think I can speed this up with a factor of 2 if I pack 2 slices in 1 32-bit variable.
+Although I think I can speed this up with a factor of 2 if I unpack 2 slices in 1 32-bit variable.
 Then we only do 2 of these 'slice_t-permutations' instead of 4.

 ### Sunday 01 jan